eminichiello67/eminichiello67.github.io/_posts/2024-11-16-duplation-multiplication.md

 {% endfigure %}
 </div>

-Finally we add up the numbers on the left hand column.
+Finally we add up the numbers on the right hand column.

 <div align="center">
 {% figure caption:"Figure 3: Step 3 of Duplation-Mediation" %}